Go Back

 Prepare the Batter:

-• In a blender or food processor, add the soaked raw rice, yeast, cooked rice, grated coconut, sugar, and salt.
+• In a blender or food processor, add the drained, soaked raw rice, yeast, cooked rice, grated coconut, sugar, and salt.

 Fermentation: